hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

   - **Note:** The VAT field should indeed include the Item Sales Tax.

 - **S-56:** Total Price (JPY) (Length: 20, Bytes: 20)
-{% hint style="danger" %}
-There is alot of logic here that I am not clear on.
-Need to review with the team.
-{% endhint %}

   - **Description:** Total price in Japanese Yen (JPY) for the order item, inclusive of the item unit price, item sales tax, and item discount amounts.
 Effectivley the order grand total plus the COD Fee if applicable to the order.
 The order total shoudl come out to the same as S-53